nuclio/nuclio/docs/k8s/private-docker-registries.md

-# Private docker registries
+# Private Docker Registries

 During the build process, the builder will attempt to push the function image to a registry of your choice.
-Users who don't want to use their docker hub with their function images can instruct nuclio to push to a private docker registry and tell the platform (i.e. Kubernetes) to pull from the same location.
+Users who don't want to use their docker hub for their function images can instruct nuclio to push to a private docker registry and tell the platform (i.e. Kubernetes) to pull from the same location.

-## Running a private insecure docker registry in Kubernetes
+## Running a Private Insecure Docker Registry In Kubernetes

 Bringing up an insecure private docker registry is trivial.
 However, attempting to pull from URLs which aren't explicitly defined as insecure in the docker daemon configuration will result in a pull error.
 Docker will, however, allow local registries (i.e. localhost / 127.0.0.1) to be insecure.
 This leaves us with two options.

-### Option 1: Modify docker daemon configuration on all current and future nodes
+### Option 1: Modify Docker Daemon Configuration on all Current and Future Nodes
 In this scenario we can create a docker registry with a simple deployment and service:

 ```bash